Seikho/evtstore/readme.md

 ## Examples

-Some examples are available in the `test/` folder
+Some examples are available in the `src/test/provider.spec.ts` module

 ## Sample